fauz33/cryptocurrency-tweets-malaysian/README.md

-# Cryptocurrency tweets from Malaysian Twitter users
+# Cryptocurrency tweets from Malaysian
-English and Malay tweets from Malaysian Twitter users that were related to cryptocurrency.
+Cryptocurrency tweets in English and Malay from Malaysian Twitter users.